danielharrell/open-eyes-lect-2017-18/Open.md

 shadows must always fall with a certain difference.

-Readers of *Middlemarch* may remember this passage, and the unhappy marriage between Dorothea Brooke and Edward Causabon that prompts it.
+Readers of *Middlemarch* may remember this passage, and the unhappy marriage that prompts it, between Dorothea Brooke and Edward Causabon.
 Leaving context aside, we can read the passage as an argument against openness, despite how it begins, against the closedness of moral stupidity.
-For it is in her emergence from this stupidity, along with her desire to transcend herself in devotion, that Dorothea suffers a kind of blindness towards her husband, different from delusions of his greatness.
+For it is in her emergence from this stupidity, along with her desire, in devotion, to transcend herself, that Dorothea suffers a kind of blindness towards her husband, different from delusions of his greatness.
 To see him truly, then, is *not* to see him as a lesser man, without the strength or wisdom to make her wise and strong in turn.
-It is rather to see him as another self, which makes Dorothea a self in turn, no matter how selfless she yearns to be.
-But this suggests that transcending the self is not simply impossible, but deceptive, since a desire for this can blind one to the selfhood in others that makes for true transcendence in recognition, not renunciation.
-Or more briefly put: an openness *not* enclosed in selfhood is no openness at all, in being and seeming alike.
+It is rather to see him as another self, which makes her a self in turn, no matter how selfless she yearns to be.
+But this suggests something false in self-transcendence, even if it were possible.
+For it can blind one to the selfhood in others that we might say makes for true transcendence in recognition, not renunciation.
+An openness of recognition, in other words, is an openness enclosed in selfhood.

-But suppose we were ready to accept this argument against openness.
+But now suppose we were ready to accept this argument against openness.
 What should we make, then, of this later passage in *Middlemarch*: